FCC Battery Backup DisclosureNeed a Battery Backup? Signup Now!

 Maintaining Telephone Capability During Electrical Outages

-Home Telecom Velocity telephone service and Home Telecom Digital Voice telephone service provided by an eMTA each require electrical power from your home to operate.
+Home Telecom telephone service and Home Telecom Digital Voice telephone service provided by an eMTA each require electrical power from your home to operate.
 IN THE EVENT OF A POWER FAILURE YOUR TELEPHONE SERVICE WILL NOT WORK, INCLUDING 911 AND ANY HOME SECURITY OR MEDICAL MONITORING THAT RELIES ON YOUR TELEPHONE SERVICE UNLESS YOU HAVE A BATTERY BACKUP.
 In the past, Home Telecom often included a backup battery complimentary to customers with telephone.
 However, Home Telecom did not represent that such complimentary batteries were, or in the future would be, included with the service.
-If your Home Telecom equipment has a backup battery and you subscribe to Home Telecom's SafeGuard service, Home Telecom will monitor the status of your battery and provide a replacement for you when necessary.
+If your Home Telecom equipment has a backup battery and you subscribe to Home Telecom's SafeGuard service, Home Telecom will provide a replacement for you when necessary.
 If your Home Telecom equipment has a backup battery but you do not subscribe to SafeGuard, it is your sole responsibility for monitoring and replacing the backup battery when necessary.
-If your Home Telecom equipment currently does not have a backup battery or if your battery needs to be replaced, but you are not a SafeGuard subscriber you are responsible for making your own decision about whether to supply backup power for your telephone services.
+If your Home Telecom equipment currently does not have a backup battery or if your battery needs to be replaced, but if you are not a SafeGuard subscriber you are responsible for making your own decision about whether to supply backup power for your telephone services.

 Cordless telephones require power and will not function during a power outage even if you have a backup battery for your Home Telecom equipment.
 Home Telecom recommends that in addition to having a backup battery that you also maintain one corded phone connected directly to your in-home wiring for use in the event of a power failure.
 Additionally, you should always have an alternative means of dialing 911, such as a mobile telephone.
 If you have a monitored home alarm or monitored medical device that uses Home Telecom telephone or internet service as the communications pathway, your monitored alarm will not function during a power outage without battery backup power for your Home Telecom telephone or internet service, as applicable.
 It is recommended that you subscribe to an alternative communications pathway such as cellular backup for your monitored alarm or medical device.